If you are not capable of making a health care decision for yourself, someone will have to make the decision for you.

 A representative

-When making health care decisions for you, the law says your representative under a representation agreement must (in this order):
+If you've made a representation agreement, when making health care decisions for you, the law says your representative must (in this order):

 Determine and comply with your current wishes, if it’s reasonable to do so.